Yearn Finance

 Then, users can earn a yield by choosing different lending pools and strategies called vaults.

-Vaults let users hold an asset they like while also earning yield denominated in that asset, so they can grow their stack.
-For instance, people who hold SUSHI, the token of decentralized exchange SushiSwap, can earn SUSHI by letting Yearn put their holdings into work.
+Vaults let users holdarrow-up-right an asset they like while also earning yield denominated in that asset, so they can grow their stack.
+For instance, people who hold SUSHIarrow-up-right, the token of decentralized exchange SushiSwap, can earn SUSHI by letting Yearn put their holdings into work.

 Users deposit the asset into a vault and then Yearn borrows stablecoins against the asset.
 The stablecoins are then used to seek yield-farming opportunities, constantly rebalancing as opportunities shift.